The Basics

 Pest problems on indoor plants often increase rapidly due to the absence of 'good bugs' inside our homes

-as conditions are simply unsuitable for them to survive.
+(conditions are simply unsuitable for them to survive).
 Always treat all susceptible house plants at the

-plants outside and spray with an organically acceptable oil or soap spray.
-Re-apply the treatment at one
+outside and spray with an organically acceptable oil or soap spray.
+Re-apply the treatment at one or two week

-to two week intervals as long as the pest persists.
-If plants are able to be easily lifted, a regular
+intervals as long as the pest persists.
+If plants are able to be easily lifted, a regular rinsing under the

 Suggested Products: